« June 2006 | Main | August 2006 »

 It's pretty easy to use.
 I entered my URL (I think it wants my feed URL yes, it's the feed URL), plugged in my email (not sure why it wants that, but I did anyways) and clicked Submit.

-Because I'm using Feedburner to syndicate my podcast, there was no change needed to my feed.
+Because I'm using to syndicate my podcast, there was no change needed to my feed.
 However, I'm wondering for those who aren't using Feedburner and if you haven't updated your podcast to the new iTunes categories, can you use this tool and report on it?
 Post your comments below, please.

 Jul31